NodeOS/NodeOS/README.md

 +-----------+
 | Kernel    |
 +-----------+
-| Root      | <---  Where NodeOS lives
+| Root      | <---  Where node-os lives
 +-----------+
 | Userland  |
 +-----------+
 ```

-1. NodeOS is *not* a NodeJS kernel
+1. node-os is *not* a node.js kernel
-2. NodeOS starts *after* the kernel loads
+2. node-os starts *after* the kernel loads
-3. No non-kernel processes run before NodeOS
+3. No non-kernel processes run before node-os

 For the purposes of this project, the above definition is *always* what is meant by an OS.
-One consequence of this definition is that eventually, NodeOS might be kernel agnostic.
+One consequence of this definition is that eventually, node-os might be kernel agnostic.

 ## Goal

-- The primary goal of NodeOS is to provide a working package manager
+- The primary goal of node-os is to provide a working package manager
 - The primary package manager will use NPM